fyne-io/developer.fyne.io/started/packaging.md

 All of these commands also support a default icon file of `Icon.png` so that you can avoid typing the parameter for each execution.

+// TODO merge this in
+Packaging for multiple operating systems can be a complex task.
+Graphical applications typically have icons and metadata associated with them as well as specific formats required to integrate with each environment.

+The `fyne` command provides support for preparing applications to be distributed across all the platforms the toolkit supports.
+Running "fyne package" will create an application ready to be installed on your computer and to be distributed to other computers by simply copying the created files from the current directory.

+For Windows it will create a `.exe` file with icons embedded.
+For a macOS computer it will create a `.app` bundle and for Linux it will generate a `.tar.xz` file that can be installed in the usual manner (or by running `make install` inside the extracted folder).

+Of course you can still run your applications using the standard Go tools if you prefer.